Sciss/Infibrillae/README.md

 (then open its default page, like [127.0.0.1:8000](http://127.0.0.1:8000))

+## Navigation

+Moving the mouse over the canvas traverses the virtual spaces.
+The words of the poems appear and disappear independently but follow the movement around (with friction).
+Keeping the mouse button pressed allows one to move it outside the canvas without causing motion of the virtual space.
+When bridging words appear, they are visible by reddish colour.
+Bridging can be triggered explicitly by pressing the `Enter` key (canvas must have focus by clicking with the mouse0.
+The view port of the  virtual space determines the spatial mix of the sound.
+Eight invisible sensor trigger areas are designated (sound implementation pending).

+## Desktop version

+As there are currently some issues with the browser version, and during development, the desktop version can be run.
+E.g. in IntelliJ run the `Infibrillae` object in the `jvm` project.
+This opens a window with the visual presentation of the piece, and currently assumes that the workspace is actually run separately in Mellite, connecting to it via OSC.
+In the future, we may have the option to launch the workspace directly in the project, as is the case for the browser version.

 ## notes

 I use this to fix COOP/COEP things for Firefox (not sure it's correct, but seems to be working):